LoginRadius/engineering-portal/content/engineering/guest-post/multi-factor-authentication-using-redis-cache-and-otp/index.md

 Attributes stored in a session without a database are removed after the server refreshes.
 With the help of Redis cache, attributes in a session can be retrieved fast and saved even when the server restarts.

-The user’s OTP needs to be saved in the session before sending it to the user’s email.
+The user’s OTP should be saved in the session before sending it to the user’s email.

 Open your `server.js` file and add the code as follows.